avargasv/ZIO-Dialogue/postIOMonad.md

 of ZIO.
 In the first chapter there is a history of ZIO that mentions its birth as an IO Monad for Scala with strong emphasis, from the very beginning, on asynchronous and concurrent programming.

+The Scala code of this article can be found [here](https://github.com/avargasv/ZIO-Dialogue.git).